Tips To Help Your Child Get A Good Night's Sleep

 According to statistics over the past 20 years, cases of sleep apnea in children have risen by 436 percent, in part due to weight problems that can lead to excess fatty tissue in the throat that inhibits breathing.
 (Ref.
 2)

 By establishing bedtime routines from an early age, as well as ensuring your child gets the best possible ingredients in his/her diet, you’ll be improving their chances of getting a better night’s sleep.
-If your child is over 12 years of age, you could get them to try our Neuro Natural Sleep formula at a dosage of 3 tablets per day.
-For younger children, we recommend our Total Balance Children’s formula.
+We recommend our Total Balance Children’s formula.
 It contains a comprehensive range of synergistic ingredients to help support the healthy function of your child’s various systemic functions, as well as even helping support healthy sleeping patterns.